webarkit/jsartoolkitNFT/README.md

 ```javascript
 import { ARToolkitNFT, ARControllerNFT } from '@kalwalt/jsartoolkit-nft'
 ```
+## Downloads

+You can download the build libs in the [releases page](https://github.com/webarkit/jsartoolkitNFT/releases).
+Starting from version 0.8.0 it is possible to download `dist` or `build` zip packages.

 or you can clone the repository with git, follow the instructions below: